 The Accelerated Reader (AR) program will continue from last year.
 PTA will purchase the program from funds raised to specifically target literacy.
-Furthermore, the addition of the second Intervention Teacher will impact budget expenditures.
+Furthermore, the addition of the second Intervention Teacher and the implementation of the iReady program impacted budget expenditures.